djpilot802/INTL-Webpage/script.md

 That where there is sadness, I may bring joy.
 Lord, grant that I may seek rather to comfort, than to be comforted.
 To Understand, than to be understood.
 To love, than to be loved.
 For it is by self-forgetting that one finds.
 It is by forgiving that one is forgiven.
 It is by dying that one awakens to eternal life.
 Amen.

+# Night Prayer (derived from pg.86 of BB) NIGHT PRAYER

+Higher Power, forgive me where I have been resentful, selfish, dishonest or afraid today.
+Help me to not keep anything to myself but to discuss it all openly with another person.
+Show me where I owe an apology and help me make it.

+Help me to be kind and loving to all people.
+Use me in the mainstream of life.
+Free me of worry, remorse, or sick reflections that I may be of usefulness to others.

+# Life With Hope Prayer

+Higher Power, I have tried to control the uncontrollable for far too long.
+I acknowledge that my life is unmanageable.

+I ask for your care and guidance.
+Grant me honesty, courage, humility, and serenity, to face that which keeps me from you and others.
+I give this life to you to do with as you will.

+# The Native American Prayer

+Oh Great Spirit, whose voice I hear in the winds, and whose breath gives life to all the world - hear me - I come before you, one of your children.
+I am small and weak.
+I need your strength and wisdom.
+Let me walk in beauty and make my eyes ever behold the red and purple sunset.
+Make my hands respect the things you have made, my ears sharp to hear your voice.
+Make me wise, so that I may know the things you have taught my People, the lesson you have hidden in every leaf and rock.

+I seek strength not to be superior to my brothers, but to be able to fight my greatest enemy, myself.
+Make me ever ready to come to you, with clean hands and straight eyes, so when life fades as a fading sunset, my spirit may come to you without shame.